 There is only one road in and out of Gibraltar, Winston Churchill Avenue, and the Rock itself is fairly distinctive, being a 426 metres high lump of limestone sticking up at the end of a low lying isthmus, so it is hard to miss although in February 2002 a party of Royal Marines from the helicopter carrier, HMS Ocean, practising a dawn assault, stormed ashore on the San Felipe beach at La Linea from a landing craft with 60 mm mortars and SA80 assault rifles.
 They took up defensive positions on the beach ready to face a force of fellow British soldiers pretending to be the enemy.
 Startled local fishermen called the police.
 Two uniformed officers from La Linea’s municipal police force duly arrived and informed the detachment that they were not, as they had thought, in Gibraltar.
 Before they could be asked for passports the marines beat a hasty retreat and went off the find the real Gibraltar.

 We are going to enter Gibraltar in a more conventional manner by showing our passports and crossing the frontier.
-It is impossible to point out all the highlights in a short article, books have been written about Gibraltar, so this will be a whistle stop tour to wet the appetite with articles about specific features appearing at a later date.
+It is impossible to point out all the highlights in a short article, books have been written about Gibraltar, so this will be a whistle stop tour to wet the appetite.

 Still looking up you will notice a stone tower with the Union Flag proudly flying from a mast on the top.
 This is the Homage Tower and dates back to the Moorish occupation.
 The scars in its walls are as a result of missiles thrown at it during succeeding sieges, first stones thrown by siege catapults, then stones emitted by gunpowder fuelled cannon and finally metal cannonballs and mortars.
 You can visit the Homage Tower.